HansZimmer5000/LensComparison/README.md

 - [x] \(Must-Have)----Made a nice GUI for filtering and comparing the lenses (perhaps something like on "geizhals.de")
 - [x] \(Must-Have)----RawData will be shown in the Result Table, if they match the selected / active filters.
 - [ ] \(Should-Have)--Able to copy the data from "WebCrawler/rawData.csv" to "AllLenses.xlsm" in the RawData sheet.
-- [ ] \(Should-Have)--Create or find Key, so Data about the same lens comes together and so doesn't creates multiple entries.
+- [ ] \(Should-Have)--Create or find Key, so Data about the same lens comes together and so doesn`t creates multiple entries.
 - [ ] \(Should-Have)--Got all necessary data from ALL the Nikon F compatible lenses
 - [ ] \(Should-Have)--Data of Autofocus (AF,AF-S,MF) and Vibration Reduction
 - [ ] \(Should-Have)--A Sheet with a Table where you can compare (from the ResultTable) selected lenses.